 So I start today with reading.
 I thought I would share with you some of the things that are really filling my soul lately.

 As a busy momma magazines are often more my speed.
-I have long been a subscriber of buy generic tinidazole.
+I have long been a subscriber of over the counter tinidazole tablets.
 I believe I have every copy, though I have not always been good at reading it, my last 2 issues I have completely devoured.
 So I am saving my others for a little postpartum reading.
 I love the authenticity of the magazine and the focus on simplicity.

 I picked up In Winter’s Kitchen at the Twin Cities Book Festival.
 Of course I am a fan of local food.
 I did expect this book to be a bit different though, I thought it would be a personal narrative and while there are elements of that I love that it goes into the history of various crops that are northland staples like wheat and carrots.
 I am learning much about plant history and getting inspired to try some new varieties.
 What is really cool is that since the book takes place in my home state I actually know some of the people Dooley talks about in the book.
 Also when she mentions a restaurant or company that she likes I can check them out myself.

 Case in point she talks about Sunrise Flour Mill.
 They are a small mill that grinds heritage wheat and they are just 15 miles from my home!
 So yesterday I stopped by to get some flour and asked the proprietor Martin to make some recommendations for me.
 He did.
 Currently I am making is tinidazole over the counter.
 It is a 2 day process I will continue tomorrow.
 I am super excited about it.
 Apparently the flour is good for people with high blood sugar, gluten sensitivities and celiac’s disease.
 I just hope it is delicious.